superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Interfacing-Detailed-Design.md

 #### Constraints

 **1.** The subsystem MUST maintain an error rate of less than 1% to ensure accurate transmitted data display.
-**2.** The subsystem MUST clock a latency of <1 second for video, audio, and data streaming at a max range of 984 feet.
+**2.** The subsystem MUST clock a latency of <1 second for video, audio, and data streaming.
 **3.** The subsystem MUST process and display data without storing any of the received data.

 **It is important that these constraints are met due to the importance and crucial need for fast accurate data for life-saving measures.**